httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

 Host: example.com
 Date: Tue, 20 Apr 2021 02:07:55 GMT
 Content-Type: application/json
-Content-Digest: sha-256=:X48E9qOokqqrvdts8nOJRJN3OWDUoyWxBf7kbu9DBPE=:
+Content-Digest: sha-512=:WZDPaVn/7XgHaAy8pmojAkGWoRx2UFChF41A2svX+T\
+  aPm+AbwAgBWnrIiYllu7BNNyealdVLvRwEmTHWXvJwew==:
 Content-Length: 18

 {"hello": "world"}
 ~~~

-The covered components consist of the `@method`, `@path`, and `@authority` derived component identifiers followed by the `Cache-Control` HTTP header, in order.
-The signature parameters consist of a creation timestamp is `1618884475` and the key identifier is `test-key-rsa-pss`.
+The covered components consist of the `@method`, `@path`, and `@authority` derived component identifiers followed by the `Content-Digest`, `Content-Length`, and `Content-Type` HTTP header fields, in order.
+The signature parameters consist of a creation timestamp of `1618884473` and a key identifier of `test-key-rsa-pss`.
 Note that no explicit `alg` parameter is given here since the verifier is assumed by the application to correctly use the RSA PSS algorithm based on the identified key.
 The signature input string for this message with these parameters is:

 ~~~
 NOTE: '\' line wrapping per RFC 8792

-"@method": GET
+"@method": POST
+"@authority": example.com
 "@path": /foo
-"@authority": example.org
-"cache-control": max-age=60, must-revalidate
+"content-digest": sha-512=:WZDPaVn/7XgHaAy8pmojAkGWoRx2UFChF41A2svX\
+  +TaPm+AbwAgBWnrIiYllu7BNNyealdVLvRwEmTHWXvJwew==:
+"content-length": 18
+"content-type": application/json
-"@signature-params": ("@method" "@path" "@authority" \
+"@signature-params": ("@method" "@authority" "@path" \
-  "cache-control");created=1618884475\
-  ;keyid="test-key-rsa-pss"
+  "content-digest" "content-length" "content-type")\
+  ;created=1618884473;keyid="test-key-rsa-pss"
 ~~~
 {: title="Non-normative example Signature Input" artwork-name="example-sig-input" #example-sig-input}

+Note that the example signature input here, or anywhere else within this specification, does not include the final newline that ends the example.

 # HTTP Message Signatures {#message-signatures}